What are heart palpitations?

 Palpitations can happen at any time, even if you are resting or doing normal activities.
 Although they may be startling, palpitations are not usually serious or harmful, but they can be related to an abnormal heart rhythm.

 What causes heart palpitations?

-Heart palpitations may be caused by:
+Heart palpitations can be caused by: